 APSA Biennial Conference, Adelaide, South Australia, Australia, 17th to 20th November, 2019

-The 2019 APSA Committee has partnered with Cambridge University Press to have the Conference Proceedings published across two internationally recognised journals.
+The 2019 APSA Committee has partnered with the animal Consortium and Cambridge University Press to have the Conference Proceedings published across two internationally recognised journals.
 Invited papers appear as a Special Topic in a regular issue of animal (Volume 13 – Issue 12 – December 2019), and extended abstracts form part of a regular issue of Advances in Animal Biosciences (Volume 10 – Issue S1 – November 2019).

 Invited papers and extended abstracts from the 2019 conference can be downloaded from Cambridge Core (Cambridge University Press).